RobertJLewis/RiBL/ReadMe.md

 The site was created using Gitpod editor and pushed to Github to the remote repository 'optimal_health'.

 - Git commands were used throughout the development to push the code to the remote repository.
 The following git commands were used:
-    Git add . - to add the files to the staging area before being committed.
+    - Git add . - to add the files to the staging area before being committed.
-    Git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step.
+    - Git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step.
-    Git push - to push all committed code to the remote repository on Github.
+    - Git push - to push all committed code to the remote repository on Github.

 - Deployment to Github pages
 The site was deployed to Github pages as follows:
 In the Github repository, I navigated to Settings tab From the source section drop-down menu, I selected the Master branch and Save Once the Master branch was selected, the page provided the link to the website The live link: Optimal Health.

 - Cloning of the Repository Code locally
-    Go to the Github repository that you want to clone Click on the Code button located above all the project files Click on HTTPS and copy the repository link
+    - Go to the Github repository that you want to clone
+    - Click on the Code button located above all the project files
+    - Click on HTTPS and copy the repository link
-    Open the IDE of your choice and and paste the copied git url into the IDE terminal The project is now created as a local clone
+    - Open the IDE of your choice and and paste the copied git url into the IDE terminal
+    - The project is now created as a local clone

 - Technologies Used
-    Languages Used
+    - Languages Used
-    HTML5.
-    CSS3.
+    - HTML5
+    - CSS
-    Java
+    - Java
-    Bootstrap.
+    - Bootstrap

 - Frameworks - Libraries - Programs Used
 Google Fonts:
 Google fonts were used to import the primary and secondaary fonts throughout the style.css.

 - Font Awesome:
 Font Awesome are used as an icons for user UX purposes.

 - Adobe
 Illistrator and Photosho where used on images through my project for resizing and utalising their Ai generative fill feature

 - Credits
 I want to give a special thanks to my mentor for all the support and for patiently answering my questions.
 I’d also like to thank Ieuan and Jyotsna for providing valuable, unbiased, non-tech perspectives, and Lewis for pointing out some great suggestions.
+Additional id like to thank Steve Powell, Ax de klerk and Jordan Comp for the weekly group chats we have where we discuss learning objectives of modules and projects.

-    The icons in the footer and in the headings were taken from Font Awesome The social media links to X (Twitter) and Instagram are the real ones this company is using.
+The icons in the footer and in the headings were taken from Font Awesome.
+The social media links to X (Twitter) and Instagram are the real ones this company is using.
 The Favicon in the Title of the page was taken from Favicon I took inspiration from the Board Walk project for the header, footer and sign-up page.

 - Pictures & Vidoes
 Logos: Where created by myself a

 - Images & Video Links:
     Home Page hero GIF: https://www.vecteezy.com/video/2273297-digital-animation-of-business-stock-market-price-chart